chrisbradshaw/highlight-reel/README.md

 ## Highlights

-- React.js fetch get Data from TMDb
+- React.js fetch to get data from TMDb
+- Homepage displays New Releases based on current day and date
-- Search movies in Navbar
+- Search movies in Navbar, including autocomplete limited to 5 responses
 - Format and render Movie, Description, Release Date, and User Ratings

 ## Development setup